mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

 </template>
 ```

-And we are done.
+And we are done!
 We just build nice and reusable pagination component.

 ## When To Avoid This Pattern
+Although this component is pretty sweet, it’s not a silver bullet for all use cases involving pagination.

-This pattern is not recommended for content that streams constantly and has a relatively flat structure (each item is at the same level of hierarchy and has similar chances of being interesting to users).
-In that case we are exploring the news rather than looking for something specific.
-We do not need to know where exactly the news is and how much we scrolled to get to a specific news, it makes the user experience more engaging in that case and saves us the effort to click next each time we reach the end of current page.
+For example, it’s probably a good idea to avoid this pattern for content that streams constantly and has a relatively flat structure, like each item is at the same level of hierarchy and has a similar chance of being interesting to the user.
+In other words, something less like an article with multiple pages and something more like main navigation.

+Another example would be browsing news rather than looking for a specific news article.
+We do not need to know where exactly the news is and how much we scrolled to get to a specific article.

 ## Wrapping up
-This solution is recommended for goal-oriented finding tasks, requiring people to locate specific content or compare options.
-Imagine looking for a specific search result that appears on a certain page of the search results.
+Hopefully this is a pattern you will be able to find useful in a project, whether it’s for a simple blog, a complex e-commerce site, or something in between.
+Pagination can be a pain, but having a modular pattern that not only can be re-used, but considers a slew of scenarios, can make it much easier to handle.